Licence Checker England

 Research notes

 This scheme is due to expire on 30 September 2026.
 The council consulted (August-October 2025) on renewing it for a further five years.
 The renewal is described in the 'Proposed selective licensing schemes in Newcastle 2026' key information document.
 A 'Public Notice of Designation Dated February 2026' is referenced on the selective licensing page, suggesting the renewal has been formally designated to commence 30 September 2026.
-Non-compliance is a criminal offence carrying a financial penalty of up to £30,000 or unlimited court fine.
-Property types covered: All private rented residential properties within the designated areas, unless otherwise exempt..
+For offences committed on or after 1 May 2026, GOV.UK guidance refers to civil penalties of up to £40,000 for relevant offences, with different treatment for breaches and for offences committed before that date.
+Earlier cases may still be assessed under previous rules.
+Property types covered: All private rented residential properties within the designated areas, unless otherwise exempt.
 Exemptions or exclusions: Properties temporarily exempt under Housing Act 2004 HMOs with 5+ occupants (these require mandatory HMO licensing).
-Full exemption list available on council website..
+Full exemption list available on council website.

 Our current data shows this scheme based on public information.
 Always verify the latest fees, dates, and boundary wording on the official council page.